March 4 - 6, 2016: Sharon Salzberg, Ali Smith, Atman Smith, and Andres Gonzalez: People Who Care for People

-Spirituality & Health, September / October 2015: Wake up from Unworthiness: An Interview with Tara Brach by Sam Mowe
+Spirituality & Health, November / December 2015: Emotional Hygiene: An Interview with Dan Goleman by Sam Mowe

 CARE for Teachers is a unique professional development program that helps teachers handle the stresses and rediscover the joys of teaching.
 It introduces contemplative techniques to educators to enhance their well-being and help them create school environments that support children emotionally, socially and academically.